VictoriaHussey/FreshAndFurious_NERCHackathon3_GreenCities/README.md

 </p>

 <p align = "justify">
-The User Requirement Specification for our mobile application provides further detail on our proposal, and can be viewed [here].
+The User Requirement Specification for our mobile application provides further detail on our proposal, and can be viewed by clicking [here].
 </p>